HDev-noi-09/Ftracker-project1/README.md

 # PERSONAL FINANCE TRACKER

 ## Description
-Built a simple Personal Finance Tracker web app  using HTML , CSS , Node.js , Express.js , Postman(external use) and  MongoDB Atlas for data storage.
+Built a simple Personal Finance Tracker web app  using HTML , CSS , Node.js , Express.js ,Postman(external use) and  MongoDB Atlas for data storage.
 This project helps any user to keep a track over weekly expenses accoring to their core needs.
 User can perform different operations with the app and maintain a record of thier expenses.